diyanefdo/Karoake-Machine-Raspberry-pi-project-Ongoing/README.md

         - DC Servo Motor (to rotate LEDs)
         - Ultrasonic Distance sensor, Thermistor sensor
   Set up and programmed the Raspberry pi I2C bus to communicate with multiple devices (PCF8591 and PCF8574).
-  Set up the required functions for each component added to the circuitry Set up several GPIO pins to output PWM voltage to provide a varying voltage signal easily to some devices.
+  Set up the required functions for each component added to the electrical circuitry.
+  Set up several GPIO pins to output PWM voltage to provide a varying voltage signal easily to some devices.

 To be completed: